mindsmiths/docs/docs/src/Tutorials/Nola Brzina Tutorial/crafting-the-perfect-response.md

 // highlight-added-end
 ```

 As you can see, the type of signal we react to in the new rule is a ```GPT3Completion()``` we receive from GPT-3.
 At the end of the rule, we again delete this signal.
 It’s as easy as that!
-You can create an integration with any external model in a similar way.
+You can create an integration with any external AI model in a similar way.

 To make the GPT-3’s response slightly more interesting, we will add some more instructions to accompany the model input.
 We’ll shape the model’s responses as a conversation between a human and a friendly AI.
 Take a look: